 This weekend we stayed at Charles Mears State Park in Pentwater.
 First of all, I have to confess that I am not the best picture taker when we go on vacation.
 I’m one of those people who just likes to take everything in as it’s happening instead of fumbling with my phone/camera to try to capture it.
 I guess that’s a good thing, but later on I always regret not having more pictures.
 So for this post I am relying on a lot of my husband’s photos, who is much better about capturing these moments! 🙂

 Anyway, Mears State Park has a lot to offer.
-The campground is very sandy with all paved lots, which beats having to park your camper in the mud.
-The bathrooms and showers were very clean, and it seemed to us that you would be pretty close to them no matter which lot you’re parked in.
+The campground is very sandy with all paved sites, which beats having to park your camper in the mud.
+The bathrooms and showers were very clean, and it seemed to us that you would be pretty close to them no matter which site you’re in.
 The campground itself was very quiet this weekend, although it’s not prime season yet, so I’m sure it gets much busier in the summer.
-The only downside I could really see to this campground is that the lots seemed a little small and didn’t offer much privacy.
+The only downside I could really see to this campground is that the sites seemed a little small and didn’t offer much privacy.
 It was pretty empty when we went, though, so we didn’t have this problem at all.

 Our set up for the weekend 🙂